 Trains shows at the Lehigh and Keystone Valley Model Railroad Museum are offered throughout the year.
 These opening dates can be found on the museum’s Facebook page.

 During the holiday season, the Lehigh and Keystone Valley Model Railroad Museum is open Saturdays and Sundays from Thanksgiving through early January (as well as a few other days of the week).
-In 2018, the museum is open select days from November 23 through January 6, 2019.
+In 2022, the museum is open on select days from November 20 through January 8, 2023.

 For a full list of operating dates during the holiday season, visit the museum’s website.

 Note: My visit to the Lehigh and Keystone Valley Model Railroad Museum was hosted by the museum.
 However, the opinions expressed are my own.